 There is no way this will be widely publicized, unless each of us sends it on!

 This is your chance to make a difference.

 ” I’m 83 and I’m tired.
 If you don’t agree you are part of the problem!

 Robert A Hall

 The text above, with some slight variations, was written by former Massachusetts State Senator Robert A. Hall.
 It was posted to his blog on February 19, 2009.
-That post began with the Senator’s proper age, stating, “I’ll be 63 soon…” Some who have attempted to correct the incorrect attribution to Bill Cosby have incorrectly stated that Mr. Hall was also an actor who appeared on C.S.I., but that is a different Robert Hall.
+That post began with the Senator’s proper age, stating, “I’ll be 63 soon…” Some readers who attempted to correct the wrong attribution to Bill Cosby have incorrectly stated that Mr. Hall was also an actor who appeared on C.S.I..
+That is a different Robert Hall.

 The “I’m Tired” speech was not written by Bill Cosby, but by former Massachusetts State Senator Robert A. Hall.
-Bill Cosby has issued a statement referring to the text as having “ugly views.”
+Bill Cosby has issued a statement referring to the text as “ugly” and “bogus.”